Naokimi/testing_with_rspec/snippets/continuous_integration.md

 # Continuous Integration

+Create a file `.github/workflows/ruby.yml` and copy the code snippet below

 Remember to swap RUBY_VERSION and PSQL_VERSION in the code below for the versions in your machine

 Commands to get the data: